ghc-proposals/ghc-proposals/proposals/0000-structured-imports.rst

    Due to the mechanics of imports discussed later, the single-component module names are different from multi-component module names in that they can contain a sum of imports from different modules.

    This fact, though, does change nothing in our calculations.

+Note: Module re-export restriction
+   Clause 5.2 specifies the mechanism of narrowing the set of names re-exported from a module (*locally-structured namespace element*, really):

+     The form “module M” names the set of all entities that are in scope with both an unqualified name “e” and a qualified name “M.e”.

 Imports
 *******